Fedrix42/LasVegas-and-Montecarlo-Quicksort/README.md

 # LasVegas and Montecarlo Quicksort
-Basic Python implementation for Las Vegas and Montecarlo Quicksort following UniGE "Algorithm Analysis and Design" course exercise
+Basic Python implementation for Las Vegas and Montecarlo Quicksort following UniGE "Algorithm Analysis and Design" course exercise using multiprocessing to speed up things
 # Dependencies
 * Matplotlib -> pip install matplotlib
 # Exercise in brief